 CBD in France

-In this article, we'll look at the legislation relating to the cultivation and sale of CBD flowers in France, to give you an overview of what's currently happening regarding the legal framework of the CBD market in France.
+In this article, we will discuss the legislation related to the cultivation and sale of CBD flowers in France in order to give you an overall view of what is currently happening regarding the legal framework of the CBD market in France.

-At present, CBD cultivation is authorized in France for farmers, provided it is grown and harvested in open fields only.
-Harvesting CBD in greenhouses and indoors is still prohibited, although the entire industry would like to see this change.
+Currently, CBD cultivation is authorized in France for farmers, if it is grown and harvested in open fields only.
+CBD harvests in greenhouses (greenhouse) and indoors (indoor) are still prohibited even if the entire sector would like to see a change in this direction.

-In the eyes of the law, flowering tops (the aerial part containing the top or apical inflorescence) are still considered waste and cannot be marketed in France.
+In the eyes of the law, the floral tops (aerial part containing the summit or apical inflorescence) are still considered waste and cannot be marketed in France.

-Some growers are already defying this law by seeking other names for their flowers.
-Given the explosion of CBD flower sales in France from all over Europe and even the United States, this would appear to be more than normal.
+Some farmers are already defying this law by looking for other names for flowers.
+In view of the explosion of the market for the sale of CBD flowers in France from all over Europe and even the United States, this would seem more than normal.

-At present, it is therefore possible and above all legal to grow hemp in open fields for the purposes of marketing CBD products, provided that the CBD flowers are processed.
-Of course, you'll need to be a farmer to do this, and above all, inventive.
+At present, it is therefore possible and above all legal to cultivate hemp in open fields for the purpose of marketing CBD products, provided that the CBD flowers are processed.
+You therefore obviously have to be a farmer for this and above all inventive.

-As far as private individuals are concerned, it's exactly the same: it's not illegal to grow CBD in France.
-The level must comply with legislation, i.e. less than 0.2% THC.
-However, you'll need to consult the official catalog of legal species and varieties to obtain seeds authorized for cultivation.
+As for individuals, it is exactly the same thing: it is not illegal to grow CBD in France for an individual.
+The rate must comply with the legislation, i.e. less than 0.2% THC.
+However, you will have to turn to the official catalog of legal species and varieties in order to obtain seeds authorized for cultivation.

-On July 21, 2021, the French Ministry of Solidarity and Health validated and notified, for validation (or invalidation) to the European Commission, a new decree concerning the application of article R. 5132-86 of the Public Health Code for cannabis.
-It concerns the supervision of the hemp industry, in terms of both production and marketing.
+On July 21, 2021, the French Ministry of Solidarity and Health validated and notified, for validation (or invalidation) to the European Commission, a new decree concerning the application of Article R. 5132-86 of the Public Health Code for cannabis.
+It concerns the supervision of the hemp sector, both in terms of production and marketing.

-For the moment, legislation on CBD in France is still rather vague.
-However, there is a desire to clarify certain points, as our country lags behind many European countries that have already been legislating in favor of CBD for several years.
-What's more, France insists on maintaining its ban on flower production.
+For the moment, the legislation on CBD in France remains quite vague.
+On the other hand, there is a desire to clarify certain points because our country is lagging behind in comparison with many European countries that have already legislated in favor of CBD for several years.
+In addition, France is keen to maintain the ban on the production of flowers.

-This decree is therefore not in the interests of the French farmers who produce the flowers, even though they could see their incomes increase if the legislation were to move in their favor.
-However, the current government does not see it that way, and wants the product to be processed.
-Farmers therefore have to transform CBD flowers into CBD oils or CBD resin, for example, which is not at all the same business and is very expensive in terms of processing equipment.
+This decree therefore does not go in the direction of French farmers who produce the flowers, while the latter could see their income increase if the legislation were to move in their favor.
+However, the current government does not hear it that way and absolutely wants the product to be processed.
+Farmers must therefore transform CBD flowers into CBD oils or CBD resin for example, which is not at all the same job and which is very expensive in processing equipment.

-Legislation governing the sale of CBD in France
+Legislation concerning the sale of CBD in France

 Today, CBD in France has no official legislative framework.
-We're clearly in a grey area.
-As CBD is not considered a drug, CBD players in France rely on European free-trade laws, which is why so many stores have sprung up all over France.
+We are clearly in a so-called gray area.
+Since CBD is not considered a drug, CBD players in France therefore rely on European laws specific to free trade and this is why many shops have been able to open all over France.

 The French government has just sent a new decree, as explained above, to the European Commission this summer.
-The entire industry is now awaiting the Commission's decision.
-If this decree is accepted, CBD will (finally) have a legal framework, but this law will not go the way of all CBD players in France.
-The text will have to be validated by the commission, which reserves the right to reject all or part of its content.
+The entire sector is therefore waiting for the decision of this commission.
+If this decree is accepted, CBD will (finally) have a legal framework, but this law will not go in the direction of all CBD players in France.
+This text will therefore have to be validated by the commission, which reserves the right to refuse all or part of its content.

 The sale of CBD flowers in France